mmessous/draft-messous-EAT-AI/draft-messous-eat-ai.md

 ### Multi-Model Agents:
 A single agent utilizing an orchestrator model and task-specific worker models.

 Modern AI agents are not necessarly monolithic; sophesticated Agents can consist of an orchestrator model (e.g., a LLM) and several task-specific worker models (e.g., image classifiers or encoders).
-To support these configurations, this profile utilizes the `submods` claim (Key 266) from {{RFC 9711}}.
+To support these configurations, this profile utilizes the `submods` claim (Key 266) from [RFC 9711].
 Each distinct model used by the agent SHOULD be represented as an entry within the submods map.
 This allows for granular policy appraisal where different models may have different trust levels, privacy parameters (dp_epsilon), or residency requirements.

 When a model is represented in a submodule, it carries its own instance of `ai-model-id` and `ai-model-hash`.
 If the model weights are proprietary (e.g., accessed via a cloud API), the submodule SHOULD include an `ai-model-id` that the Verifier can match against a provider Endorsement.